 Property, furniture and equipment: Property, furniture and equipment are recorded at cost and depreciated over their estimated useful lives, as shown below, using the straight-line method of depreciation.
-The Foundation capitalizes all assets with a cost more than \$5,000, provided those assets have a useful life extending beyond one year
+The Foundation capitalizes all assets with a cost more than \$5,000, provided those assets have a useful life extending beyond one year.

-Building and improvements 10-30 Years
+Building and improvements Furniture, equipment and vehicles

-Furniture and equipment 5-10 Years
+10-30 Years 5-10 Years

-Vehicles 5 Years